davidosomething/dotfiles/README.md

 dotfiles
 ========

-My dotfiles for zsh and others things.
+My dotfiles for bash/zsh/vim and others things.

 Installation
 ------------

-No more.
-Too complicated for now.
+Clone RECURSIVELY (including submodules!!) to `~/.dotfiles` and run `symlink.sh` from the `bootstrap` folder.
+This only symlinks basic resource files.

 Notes
 -----